 We came away from that day full of smiles and completely recharged.
 Lee had told us that many people came to slow down and I totally understand what she’s talking about after visiting.
 Apple Hill Farm is a beautiful thing to see because as Lee put it, “it’s a place where the animals talk and people listen.”
 Thanks to that, the beautiful scenery, and even warmer hospitality, I know that we’ll be coming back for many years to come.

 What do you think of Apple Hill Farm?
 Would you like to spend some time there slowing down from this fast-paced world?
-We’d love to read your thoughts in the comments section below:)
+We think Apple Hill is so special, that we also included visiting it in our collection of Unique Things to Do in North Carolina.
+If you’ve got something to say about this wonderful place, we’d love to read your thoughts in the comments section below.